n3ovice/mythic/markDown/mythicOverview.md

 [Lutra](#lutra) is home to one of the only two major schools of higher learning in [the kingdom](#the-kingdom), the other being the [Gratz School](#grats) in [the capital](#blackstone).
 The school has three major segments; **The Martial College** which trains many capable knights and officers, **The Arcanum** which is the only formal school for learning magic and **The Gabson College** which is a minor but famous culinary and animal husbandry school.

-The school also boasts the largest singular library in the kingdom, **Kongalee Library**.
+- The school also boasts the largest singular library in the kingdom, **Kongalee Library**
+  - Advantage granted to users of the library when performing research or _investigation_

 ### Gratz